IndaPlus25/task-12-yea/README.md

 n (n + 1) / 2 = Ω(n)

 ### Exercise 4
-Give a tight O-estimation, as a function of n, of the worst case time complexity of the following five loops:
+Give a Θ (big theta) estimation, as a function of n, of the worst case time complexity of the following five loops:

 ```